0xAX/linux-insides/SyncPrim/sync-3.md

 }
 ```

 Let's consider implementation of this function.
 It looks pretty easy and actually it does almost the same.
-Thus function executes initialization of the given `semaphore` with the `__SEMAPHORE_INITIALIZER` macro which we just saw.
+This function executes initialization of the given `semaphore` with the `__SEMAPHORE_INITIALIZER` macro which we just saw.
 As I already wrote in the previous parts of this [chapter](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/index.html), we will skip the stuff which is related to the [lock validator](https://www.kernel.org/doc/Documentation/locking/lockdep-design.txt) of the Linux kernel.

 So, from now we are able to initialize a `semaphore` let's look at how to lock and unlock.
 The Linux kernel provides following [API](https://en.wikipedia.org/wiki/Application_programming_interface) to manipulate `semaphores`: